Your Learning Portfolio

 PROCEDURE LOG: PERSONAL LEARNING OBJECTIVES OF RESIDENCY PROGRAM & INDIVIDUAL ROTATIONS

 At the beginning of the residency year and prior to the start of each rotation (rotation exceptions noted below) you need to document your personal learning goals and objectives in the one45 “personal learning objective procedure log” and document how you will achieve each goal.
 To do so, go to your personal rotation objectives procedure log and click “create new log entry”.
 Select the rotation that the log entry will pertain to.
 To enter personal learning goals and objectives of the overall residency program, select “R Year” as the rotation from the list.
-It is important to complete and submit the personal learning objective log before the rotation, as this document will be forwarded to the preceptor for this rotation.
-The preceptor will then “sign off” on this document at the start of the rotation.
-The preceptor and resident should review these personal learning objectives together at the start of the rotation.
-Personal learning objective procedure log does not need to be completed for the following rotations: General Orientation, Clinical Orientation, Clinical Orientation Workshop, Lab Orientation/Critical Appraisal/Vancouver Didactic Week, Toxicology Week
+It is important to complete and submit the personal learning objective log before the rotation, as this document will be forwarded to the preceptor for this rotation for sign off.
+The preceptor and resident will review these objectives with the resident on the first day of the resident's rotation.
+The preceptor and resident will seek out opportunities for the resident to achieve these objectives during the rotation.
+In creating personal rotation objectives, the resident should reflect on progress and experiences in the residency to date.
+Include areas of focus for both knowledge and skill development.

 Expectations of the Resident

-Below are some specific program expectations for the eP (an Example Reflection Post can also be found at the bottom of this page):
+Below are some specific program expectations for the ePortfolio (an Example Reflection Post can also be found at the bottom of this page):

-Occasionally, preceptors may include specific reflections in the eP as a required activity, in addition to the minimal requirement outlined above.
+Occasionally, preceptors may include specific reflections in the Reflection on Learning procedure log as a required activity, in addition to the minimal requirement outlined above.

 Each post should have a category (e.g. rotation) and a tag (e.g. CPRB competency).